moeller5002/WordleProgram/README.md

 These algorithms operate almost identically with the algorithms coded for my other project on Mastermind (also available on my GitHub).

 NOTES:
 This is one of the first project I've coded using Python so there are probably many things that could be done better.
+Coded and ran all this code in Python using Spyder IDE.